How was porcelain first created in China? Please see Porcelain, Part 1.

 Hexagonal Lantern, 1730 – 1750; made in China; Porcelain with overglaze enamel (fencai) decoration

-Due to the unique components of the clay found in Dehua, China, its porcelain factories produced wares that were legendary for their white or pale ivory color that was a perfect medium for devotional objects.
+Due to the unique components of the clay found in Dehua, China, its porcelain factories produced wares that were legendary for their white or pale ivory color that were a perfect medium for devotional objects.
 During the Cultural Revolution (1966 – 1976), porcelain factories in Dehua made innumerable statues of Mao Zedong.

 Seated Twins of Union and Harmony, Hanshan and Shide, 1600s; made in Dehua, China; Porcelain with Ivory Glaze.
 This laughing pair are the immortal, celestial beings, the He He Twins; in Chinese, he is a homonym (words that sound alike but have different meanings) for union.
 One twin is barefoot and the other holds a covered basket from which a bat emerges.
 The word for blessing is fu and the word for bat is pronounced fu; thus, the bat symbolizes the good fortune is coming.